Implementing a Stay Interview Program in Your Fire Department

 Millennials and Gen Zs have been labeled the “why” generations.
 They unceasingly, often to the point of madness (I can say this, because I am one), ask why every order is to be carried out.
 Conflict is inevitable, as continual questioning is at odds with traditional bureaucratic authority.

 However, this thinking has tremendous potential when utilized constructively.
 Millennial employees have deep insight into what’s effective and what’s superfluous.
 They also want to share those insights.
 When was the last time that you sat down with a 20-something and asked for that individual’s input?
-If they don’t understand the reasoning behind decisions or believe that they have any say, good luck getting them to champion your initiatives.
+If these members don’t understand the reasoning behind decisions or believe that they don't have any say, good luck getting them to champion your initiatives.

 Millennials desperately want to support a cause.
 They intertwine their public and private lives.